Aresla/project-lvl1-s508/README.md

 # Brain Games #
 ## Author: Tatiana Panteleychuk ##

-To install games type: npm install braingames.
+To install games type: npm install braingamestatya

 The game Calc -  calculate the value of the expression.<br>
 To start the game type: brain-calc.